I decided to make a new Boat, a Puddle Duck Racer

 Some puddle ducks sport ridiculously large sail rigs.
 Because the boat is so stable it allows for lots of experimentation.

-There have been lots of fun paint jobs as well.
+There have been many terrific paint jobs as well.

 This web site reflects my personal ideas and doesn't represent anyone else's point of view.